Heartland Harmony

 Classes take place from 7:00 - 8:45 PM Thursdays in our gathering space at Nature Nooks Retreat, a 10-minute drive from Viroqua-town.
 Because our repertoire is learned cumulatively over time, we ask members to register for the full term with weekly attendance highly encouraged but ultimately the responsibility of attendees.

-our course FAQ which contains details about who this group is for, how the choir works - especially for virtual or hybrid members, course refund policy, info about our group culture, and more.
+For new prospective members, be sure and read through our course FAQ which contains details about who this group is for, how the choir works - especially for virtual or hybrid members, course refund policy, info about our group culture, and more.

 * While we are traditionally an all-inclusive group, we are currently prioritizing treble voices for sound blending purposes, and if you are a lower range voice looking to join our in-person choir for the first time, we will reach out about a brief audition prior to joining.